gogins/csound-extended/Opcodes/clang_opcode/README.md

 loaded and linked by LLVM before the user's code is JIT compiled.
 Can be a multi-line string literal enclosed in `{{` and `}}`.

-*i_result* - 0 if the code has been compiled and executes succesfully; non-0 if there is an error.
+*i_result* - 0 if the code has been compiled and executed succesfully; non-0 if there is an error.
 Clang and LLVM diagnostics are printed to stderr.

 ## Performance

 The `clang_orc` opcode must be invoked in the orchestra header, and is i-time only.
 The opcode is called after `csoundStart` has been called, and at the time that Csound is beginning its performance by running the init pass in the orchestra header (i.e., the init pass for `instr 0`).

 Non-standard include directories and compiler options may be used, but must be defined in `S_compiler_options`.

 Libraries on which the module depends may be used, but must be specified as fully qualified filepaths in `S_link_libraries`.
 The usual compiler option `-l` does not work in this context.

 PLEASE NOTE: Many shared libraries use the symbol `__dso_handle`, but this is not defined in the ORC compiler's startup code.
-To work around this, manually define it in your C/C++ code:
+To work around this, manually define it in your C/C++ code like this:
 ```
 void* __dso_handle = (void *)&__dso_handle;
 ```
-The module _must_ define the following C function, which is the entry point to the module, in the same way that the `main` function is the entry point to a C program.
+The module _must_ define the following C function, which is the entry point to the module, in the same way that the `main` function is the entry point to a C
+program:
 ```
 int csound_main(CSOUND *csound);
 ```
 Once the `clang_orc` opcode has compiled the module, Csound will call the `csound_main` function in that module.
-At that time, the LLVM JIT compiler will compile the source code and link it into the running Csound process.
-The `csound_main` function may register any opcodes defined in the module using `csound->AppendOpcode`, or create new instruments in the Csound orchestra using `csound->CompileText`, or indeed do anything that can be done in C, C++, or using the Csound API, or using Csound score or orchestra code.
+At that very time, the LLVM JIT compiler will compile the source code and link it into the running Csound process.
+The `csound_main` function may register any opcodes defined in the module by calling `csound->AppendOpcode`, or create new instruments in the Csound orchestra using `csound->CompileText`, or indeed do anything that can be done in C, C++, or using the Csound API.

-Once an opcode has been registered in `csound_main`, the Csound performance may invoke the opcode just like any other opcode.
+Once an opcode has been added in `csound_main`, the Csound performance may invoke the opcode just like any other opcode.

 Once an instrument has been defined in `csound_main`, the